andrew/ultimate-awesome/README.md

 - [machine-learning-surveys](https://github.com/metrofun/machine-learning-surveys) - A curated list of Machine Learning Surveys, Tutorials and Books.
 - [not-yet-awesome-rust](https://github.com/not-yet-awesome-rust/not-yet-awesome-rust) - A curated list of Rust code and resources that do NOT exist yet, but would be beneficial to the Rust community.
 - [awesome-svelte](https://github.com/TheComputerM/awesome-svelte) - ⚡ A curated list of awesome Svelte resources.
+- [awesome-dbdev](https://github.com/huachaohuang/awesome-dbdev) - Awesome materials about database development.
 - [awesome-normalizing-flows](https://github.com/janosh/awesome-normalizing-flows) - Awesome resources on normalizing flows.
-- [awesome-dbdev](https://github.com/huachaohuang/awesome-dbdev) - Awesome materials about database development.
 - [awesome-move](https://github.com/MystenLabs/awesome-move) - Code and content from the Move community.
+- [Awesome-CloudSec-Labs](https://github.com/iknowjason/Awesome-CloudSec-Labs) - Awesome free cloud native security learning labs.
+Includes CTF, self-hosted workshops, guided vulnerability labs, and research labs. .
 - [awesome-text-summarization](https://github.com/icoxfog417/awesome-text-summarization) - The guide to tackle with the Text Summarization.
 - [awesome-webgl](https://github.com/sjfricke/awesome-webgl) - A curated list of awesome WebGL libraries, resources and much more.
 - [awesome-product-management](https://github.com/dend/awesome-product-management) - 🚀 A curated list of awesome resources for product/program managers to learn and grow.